 Concentration of credit risk is the risk that the Police Pension Fund has a high percentage of its investments invested in one type of investment.
 The Police Pension Fund's investment policy requires diversification of investment to avoid unreasonable risk.
 Target percentages are fixed income 55%; large cap domestic equities 25%; small cap domestic equities 10%; and international equities 10%.
 In the Police Pension, more than 5 percent of the plan's net position is invested in a mutual fund/insurance contract purchased through Principal Financial Group.
-The Police Pension holds \$3,026,382 in a mutual fund/insurance contract purchased through Principal Financial Group, representing 6.2% of the plan's net position.
+The Police Pension holds \$3,026,382 in a mutual fund/insurance contract purchased through Principal Financial Group.